Myaby/iDruide_Project/README.md

 ### Installing and running mysql
 #### Windows
-To install on Windows you download Xampp from this link and follow the installation
+To install on Windows you should download Xampp from this link and follow the installation

 * [Xampp](https://www.apachefriends.org/xampp-files/8.0.8/xampp-windows-x64-8.0.8-1-VS16-installer.exe)